 New features and capabilities coming with the Windows upgrade are set to create better ways of working, against the inevitable buzz created by media speculation around new capabilities, how successful it will be, what this means for the company’s future.

 A key thrust for Windows 10 is for Microsoft to move with its customers to the future.
-Terry Myserson, Microsofts VP of Operating Systems, said: “We designed Windows 10 to run our broadest device family ever, including Windows PCs, Windows tablets, Windows phones, Windows for the Internet of Things, Microsoft Surface Hub, Xbox One and Microsoft HoloLensAll working together to empower you to do great things.
+Terry Myserson, Microsofts VP of Operating Systems, said: We designed Windows 10 to run our broadest device family ever, including Windows PCs, Windows tablets, Windows phones, Windows for the Internet of Things, Microsoft Surface Hub, Xbox One and Microsoft HoloLensAll working together to empower you to do great things.

 Most businesses will find themselves with a mix of Windows 7 and Windows 8 PCs and devices.
 This requires a plan within the next year to capitalise on the free Microsoft upgrade.
 Work with your IT team and partners to plan your upgrades, schedule them for the least active times and upgrade in phases, starting with your least critical devices.
 Which brings me to

 With that in mind, were advising our clients to hold fire on clicking the “Reserve your upgrade” icon thats appeared in your system tray.
-It’s essential to communicate this across all teams.
+Its essential to communicate this across all teams.
 Our suggestion is to review this around six months from release.
 This allows bugs and glitches to be resolved.
-Once the first service pack is released, outstanding OS issues should – in theory – be addressed.
+Once the first service pack is released, outstanding OS issues should in theory be addressed.
 This is the time for your upgrade to kick in as planned by your IT team.

 Cortana is Microsofts much-hyped personal digital assistant a star attraction for Windows 10.
 Cortana is about enabling businesses to interact in a more “human” way, talking or typing simple phrases to do things like book meetings, find information and set reminders.
 The jurys out as to how readily this feature will be adopted by businesses.
 PAs and assistants probably dont need to panic just yet.